 The average household spends $2200 on utility bills annually.
 When your home is properly weatherized your utility bills can be reduced up to 25%.
 When you do the math, it’s a no brainer.
-San Angelo Insulation can help you cut costs by installing the proper insulation for your home.
-San Angelo experiences a wide variation in climate.
+Midland Insulation can help you cut costs by installing the proper insulation for your home.
+Midland experiences a wide variation in climate.
 Your home must be insulated to keep the heat out in the summer and in during the winter.

 A Full Service Insulation Service